Name: Liz Townsend

 Occupation: Children and Family Worker at St. Mark’s Church

-Role on the committee: Chair of committee, In my role I work with Children and Families within this community
+Role/s on the committee: Chair of committee (2019), Secretary (2020), In my role I work with Children and Families within this community

 A bit about yourself: I am so blessed and thankful for my family - 3 grown up daughters and 5 grandkids - but not everyone has this joy - being part of something that is bigger than just yourself.
 It is healthy in both good times and bad.
 During good times you can celebrate together and during dark times offer or be offered support.
 This is why I believe in community and why i would love for everyone to feel part of our community.

 Why is TCC important to you?
 It is an outworking of my belief in the value of community

 Occupation: Administration and Marketing Assistant (previously a Primary School Teacher)